Rockets hit neighborhood near Kabul airport amid US pullout

 Rockets hit neighborhood near Kabul airport amid US pulloutNew

 KABUL, Afghanistan (AP) — Witnesses say rockets have struck a neighborhood near Kabul’s international airport amid the ongoing U.S. withdrawal from Afghanistan.
-The rockets struck Monday morning.
+The rockets struck on Monday morning.
 Gunfire immediately followed the explosions but it wasn’t immediately clear who was firing.
-A U.S. drone strike blew up a vehicle carrying “multiple suicide bombers” from Afghanistan’s Islamic State affiliate on Sunday before they could attack the ongoing military evacuation at Kabul’s international airport, American officials said.
+American officials have said that a U.S. drone strike blew up a vehicle carrying “multiple suicide bombers” from Afghanistan’s Islamic State affiliate on Sunday before they could attack the ongoing military evacuation at Kabul’s airport.
 An Afghan official said three children were killed in the strike.
 The U.S. is to withdraw from Afghanistan by Tuesday.